FAQs

 The exact processing time of a rollover depends on the 401(k) institution involved — it can vary from a few days to a few weeks.

-Typically, yes, but the process can vary.
+Typically, you can roll a 401(k) into a SEP IRA, but the process can vary.
 It’s important to understand your IRA provider’s requirements before initiating a transfer — we can help track down those requirements and get your rollover processed!

 I have a Roth IRA — can I move my 401(k) into that?

-Yes, but the process is a little more complicated than a typical rollover.
+Yes, but it can be a little more complicated than a typical rollover.
 Moving money from a traditional 401(k) to a Roth IRA is usually a two-step process: first, you’ll move your Traditional 401(k) to a Traditional IRA.
-Then, your IRA provider will move your Traditional IRA into a Roth IRA (this is known as a “Roth Conversion”).
+Then, your IRA provider will move your Traditional IRA into a Roth IRA (this is known as a “Roth conversion”).
 Keep in mind that most Roth conversions are taxable, so it’s a good idea to talk to a tax professional if you decide to go down this path.

 What's the difference between a Roth and a Traditional IRA?